Long Beach Police Department (California): History

-In October 2016, a Federal jury awarded $1.6 million to Miguel Contreras and Miguel Vazquez, (two cousins).
-On November 27, 2010, both Sergeant David Faris and Officer Michael Hynes were accused of beating Miguel Contreras and Miguel Vazquez with batons and broke one of their hands by stomping it without provocation.
-Miguel Contreras and Miguel Vazquez accused Long Beach police officers of using excessive force.

-In late July 2022, Miguel Vargas was released from prison after serving eleven years for assault.
-His conviction was called into question when officer Officer Dedier Reyes was found to have lied on other, unrelated official reports.

 Patrol divisions

 North Patrol Division

 The North Division has approximately 110 police officers and a dedicated civilian support staff.
 The current building was constructed in 2004.
 The building houses a rooftop 40-kilowatt solar power system and has the potential to supply 85% of needed power.
 The North Division business desk is staffed Tuesday through Friday, 12 p.m. to 5 p.m. and provides a variety of services.

 Neighborhoods served include Bixby Knolls, California Heights, Los Cerritos and North Long Beach.

 South Patrol Division

 The South Patrol Division encompasses the area of Anaheim Street to Harbor Scenic Drive and the Los Angeles River to Cherry Avenue.
 Area attractions include: Long Beach Convention Center, Long Beach Arena, Queen Mary, Carnival Cruise Line Terminal, Shoreline Marina and a Downtown Entertainment District.

 Neighborhoods served include Alamitos Beach, Downtown, East Village and Hellman.

 The South Patrol Division is located in the Public Safety Building at 400 West Broadway.